 We support a decentralized field of contemporary art through nurturing connections between artists and curators from various nations and cultures.
 Through our collaborations across five continents, we’ve recognized that some of the most important artistic voices are to be found beyond our own US and European localities.
 We co-produce exhibitions in cities as diverse as Cairo, Bangkok or Mexico City, through curatorial collaborations in order to responsibly address the complexity of local cultures.

-We advocate for artistic freedom, and believe it is an essential component of a just society.
 KADIST programs often highlight a key issue, through presenting the voices of artists who respond to the urgent social and political forces of our time.
 We recognize artists as some of the most inventive and progressively committed thinkers—celebrating difference and personal expression.
-While some of the work presented at KADIST may have sensitive sexual, political or religious content, artists must be free to address controversial issues regardless of the opinions of those in power.
+While some of the work presented at KADIST may have sensitive sexual, political or religious content, artists must have the freedom to address even the most controversial topics.